LiorSukman/python_hackathon/README.md

 The minimal distance between each neuron node and blood vessels is calculated.

 Analysis:
-	- Creating an object for each neuron part
+	- Creating an object for each neuron part (axon, dendrite)
-	- Loading the nodes of each object, making a list of nodes
+	- Loading each object nodes, making a list of nodes
 	- Calculating the distance between each node and blood vessel
 	- Saving the minimum distance for each node